JodyMurray/p4-plant-blog/README.md

     - Subscribing will send an email in the free mail service thanking you for joining the newsletter.
     - User can unsubscribe to the newsletter and receive a "Sorry to see you leave" email.

-### **Python Libraries and API**

-The following is a list of resources used to put this project together.

-- Google Fonts - for the font families:
-- Font Awesome - to add icons to the social links in the footer element.
-- GitPod - to create my html files & styling sheet before pushing the project to Github.
-- GitHub - to store my repository for submission.
-- Balsamiq - were used to create mockups of the project prior to starting.
-- Am I Responsive? - to ensure the project looked good across all devices.
-- Icons8 - to provide the code & image for the icon in the tab bar.
-- Crispy Forms: used for comment and sign-in forms throughout website.
-- Google Lighthouse: used to access website performance.
-- Coverage.py: used for coverage testing of Python programs.
-- HTML Markup Validation: used to validate HTML code syntax.
-- CSS Validation Service: used to validate CSS code syntax.
-- PEP8 Validation: used to validate Python code syntax.
-- Chrome DevTools: development tool supplied by Google Chrome browser to test responsive design during development.
-- Pillow: This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
-- MailTrap: Free mail platform used for newsletter.
-- Django: Python-based framework for rapid website development.
-- Bootstrap: CSS and JavaScript library.

 ## **Testing**